bbiletskyy/cv-search/README.md

 What if we could query our cv's-base by specifying a bunch of example cv's, to look for similar ones.
 This application sorts cv's in *.pdf, doc, txt formats from the "corpus" folder in order of their relevance to the cv's in the "query" folder.
 In other words you query by examples instead of keywords.

-Uses Tika parser and Sparks MLlib TF-IDF statistics implementation in order to sort a set of documents according to their similarity to the query qocuments.
+Uses Tika parser and Spark's MLlib TF-IDF statistics implementation in order to sort a set of documents according to their similarity to the query qocuments.

 How to run:

-1. Put documents to the corpus folder
+1. Put documents to the data/corpus folder (there are some examples there already)
-2. Put examples to the query folder
+2. Put documents to the data/query folder (there are some examples there already)
 3. Execute in command line: <code>sbt run</code>
+4. See results in the data/results folder

 See more: